xurei/shor-js/README.md

+🏗🏗🏗 DISCLAIMER: this is still a work-in-progress 🏗🏗🏗

-" What I can't code I don't understand"
+"What I can't code I don't understand"

 # shor-js
 This is a classical implementation of [Shor's quantum algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm).